diytradespecifier

 You’ll also need:

-• 230mm or 270mm roller frame with 9–12mm nap roller cover
+• 230mm or 270mm roller frame with 9–12mm nap roller cover.
+For render, consider using a thicker nap.

-• Paint tray and roller pole
+• Paint tray and roller pole.

-• Spray gun (if applicable)
+• Spray gun (if applicable).

 Step 4: Start Painting

 • Always paint from the top down.
-Begin with gutters, then fascias and eaves
+Begin with gutters, then fascias and eaves.

 • For gutters and fascias, use a brush rather than a roller for accuracy.

-• Next, move on to the walls.
+• Next, move on to the walls:

 • Weatherboards: Use a small roller, brush or spray gun.